th2-net/th2-conn-generic/README.md

 You can find the description for the available service types and their configurable parameters within subprojects folder.

 ## Release notes
++ 2.2.2
+  + Publish error event if message cannot be published by the router.
+  + FIX:
+    + Correct problem with missing raw data in ErrorMessage published by the FIX_Server
 + 2.2.0
   + Copies a parent event id from the incoming th2 message after it is sent to the outgoing th2 message